AcuGIS/GeoSuite/docs/intro.rst

 It includes a panel for managing all aspects of the service.

-GeoHelm can be installed on CentOS 7 or 8 or Ubuntu 18.
+GeoHelm can be installed on CentOS 7 or Ubuntu 18.

 All installed components are non-forked and un-modified and installed via the projects archive.